fjahr/cisa-research/full-agg.md

 #### Common-input-ownership heuristic (assuming tx-wide aggregation)

 This heuristic assumes that if a transaction that has more than one input, then all those inputs are probably owned by the same entity.
-Due to the interactivity constraints on full-agg signatures, this heuristic may be weighted heavier and this could lead to privacy implications for the users of such signatures in their transactions.
+Due to the interactivity constraints on full-agg signatures, this heuristic may be weighted heavier, and this could lead to privacy implications for the users of such signatures in their transactions.

 ### BIP

-No BIP has been drafted publicly to this date
+No BIP has been drafted publicly to this date.

 ### Code

-No implementation as code is currently known
+No implementation as code is currently known.